 10. Safety 1st Soothing Glow Cool Mist Humidifier

 Is heating your house during the winter causing your child to have a dry throat, irritated nasal passages, or even nosebleeds?
-My child suffers from nose bleeds constantly every winter if I don’t keep a humidifier running in his bedroom at night.
+Some children suffer from nosebleeds during winter if they don’t keep a humidifier running in their bedroom at night.

-I liked the idea of not having to monopolize the whole electrical outlet with a nightlight and a humidifier, when one unit could take care of both functions.
-And the glow from this one is just right – it’s not too bright, but it’s also enough to prevent stubbed toes for me when I wander in to see if he has kicked off his blankets and needs to be tucked back in.
+We like the idea of not having to monopolize the whole electrical outlet with a nightlight and a humidifier when one unit can take care of both functions.
+And the glow from this one is just right – it’s not too bright, but it’s enough to prevent you from stubbing your toes when checking on your little one.

-After giving this unit a test run, I was pleased with it.
-The tank was easy to fill and one tank lasted about three nights at the setting I use.
+After giving this unit a test run, we were pleased.
+The tank was easy to fill, and one tank lasted about three nights.

-- The humidifier offers 360-degree mist outlet which lets you position it anywhere.
+- The humidifier offers a 360-degree mist outlet which lets you position it anywhere.

 - You don’t have to replace any filters.

-- It’s easy to clean, which is a good thing for keeping germs at bay.
+- It’s easy to clean, which is good for keeping germs at bay.